Hierarchical Mixture of Experts: Generalizable Learning for High-Level Synthesis: Related Work

 \subsection{Machine Learning for HLS Prediction}

-There are two research directions for HLS pragma design automation.
+There are two directions for HLS pragma design automation.
 The first direction is heuristic-driven.
-AutoDSE~\cite{AutoDSE} uses bottleneck-guided searching based on the feedback from the HLS report, and it is well-generalizable.
-Non-linear programming performs well on affine kernels based on a lower-bound objective function~\cite{NLP-DSE,Sisyphus}.
-The second direction is data-driven, which trains a surrogate machine learning model to predict the FPGA's performance.
-GNNs~\cite{gnn-dse,harp,gnn_hls_model1,gnn_hls_model3,gnn_hls_model2,gnn_hls_model4,progsg} are widely used.
-While machine learning models could perform better than heuristic methods with sufficient training data, they suffer from poor generalizability.
-To solve this issue, previous works use meta-learning method, MAML~\cite{MAML}, to find a generalizable parameter initialization~\cite{gnn-dse-maml}, or train a separate domain adaptor for each domain~\cite{hls_mlp_transfer}.
-They perform well in some situations, but in our case, we have too many kernels to stably train MAML, and we only have hundreds of data for each kernel, so it is difficult to train an individual adaptor.
-Instead, we explore an orthogonal direction of improving the generalizability of the model structure.
+AutoDSE~\cite{AutoDSE} uses bottleneck-guided searching based on the HLS feedback, and it is well-generalizable.
+Another heuristic method is non-linear programming, which performs well on affine kernels based on a lower-bound objective function~\cite{NLP-DSE,Sisyphus}.
+The second direction is data-driven, which trains a surrogate machine learning model to predict the FPGA's latency and resource utilization.
+GNNs are widely used~\cite{gnn-dse,harp,gnn_hls_model1,gnn_hls_model3,gnn_hls_model2,gnn_hls_model4,progsg}.

+While machine learning models perform better than heuristic methods with sufficient training data, they suffer from poor generalizability.
+Some previous works have tried to solve this issue. \cite{hls_map_transfer} transforms the best pragma design from the most similar source kernel to the target kernel, but its transformation is too simple and limited. \cite{hls_mlp_transfer} trains a separate adaptor for each domain, while \cite{gnn-dse-maml} uses the meta-learning method, MAML~\cite{MAML}, to find generalizable parameter initializations.
+However, we have many kernels, so it is difficult to train MAML to get stable results.
+We only have hundreds of data points per kernel, so it is difficult to train an adaptor.
+We explore an orthogonal direction: to improve the model structure's generalizability.